Doctor0Evil/World-of-Darkwood/README.md

     }}
 ```

-These entries feed `Beastiary` modules and spawn matrices that respect contamination, sanity, and global mood.[4][3]
+These entries feed `Beastiary` modules and spawn matrices that respect contamination, sanity, and global mood.

 ### Characters (NPCs)